-Figure 5.
-Total phosphorus (TP) concentrations measured between June and September over the long term sampling dates between 1983 and 2019 (n = 47).
+Figure 6.
+Monthly total phosphorus (TP) concentrations measured between June and September over the long term sampling dates between 1983 and 2020 (n = 51).
+The value closest to the 15^{th} day of the month was chosen to represent the monthly value in cases with multiple monthly samples.